bxparks/AceTime/USER_GUIDE.md

 synchronize the `SystemClock` periodically with a more accurate time source.
-The frequency of this syncing depends on the accuracy of the `millis()` (which depends on the hardware oscillator of the chip) and the cost of the call to the `getNow()` method of the syncing time provider.
+The frequency of this syncing depends on the accuracy of the `millis()` (which depends on the hardware oscillator of the chip) and the cost of the call to the `getNow()` method of the syncing time clock.
 If the syncing time source is the DS3231 chip, syncing once every 1-10 minutes might be sufficient since talking to the RTC chip is relatively cheap.
 If the syncing time source is the `NtpTimeProvider`, the network connection is fairly expensive so maybe once